sajnasanjj/User-List-/README.md

 # UserList
 - Created API using axios.
-- Made a UserList Component and pass the response from api as props and used map to display it on the webpage.
+- Made a UserList Component and pass the response from api as props
+- Used map to display it on the webpage.
 - Added delete Button.